What Will UCAT Test Day Be Like?

 When you arrive, you will need to check in with an invigilator.
 This will involve the following:

-- You will need to present your photographic identification (and sometimes your UCAT testing appointment email confirmation from Pearson VUE)
+- You will need to present your photographic identification and your UCAT testing appointment email confirmation from Pearson

 - A photograph will be taken of you

-- You will need to read and sign the UCAT Consortium Examination Rules
+- You will need to read and agree to the UCAT ANZ Examination Rules

 Belongings

-You will be asked to store your personal belongings in a locker or designated place.
-You will need to store all items that you have brought with you, including bags, coats, scrap paper, books, pens, watches, wallets, keys, mobile phones, food and drink.
+You will be asked to store your personal belongings in a locker.
+You will need to store all items that you have brought with you, including bags, coats, scrap paper, books, pens, jewellery, watches, wallets, keys, mobile phones, food and drink.

 Note that nothing is allowed into the UCAT testing room aside from you and the indoor clothes you are wearing.
-We recommend that you eat a healthy snack (eg. museli bar or piece of fruit) and have a drink of water (not too much!) before you go into the UCAT testing room.
+It is a good idea to eat a healthy snack (e.g. a muesli bar or piece of fruit) and have a drink of water (not too much!) before you go into the UCAT testing room.

 UCAT testing equipment